voxel51/eta/docs/pipelines_dev_guide.md

 - `inputs`: a list defining the names of the pipeline inputs

-- `inputs`: a list defining the names of the pipeline outputs
+- `outputs`: a list defining the names of the pipeline outputs

 - `modules`: a list of specs describing the modules (nodes) in the pipeline